lyds-jane/unit2/README.md

 * The keyboard input is limited to two button inputs

 ## Rationale for proposed solution
 For this program, we will use the Arduino hardware and Modern C language.
-Before presenting our solution to NASA, we will simulate the situation by being in three different buildings and communicating with a lightbulb.
+Before presenting our solution to NASA, we will simulate the situation by communicating with a lightbulb down a hallway.
 This involves dividing into three teams: Earth, the Moon, and Mars.
 I am on the Earth team, which means I need to be able to send and recieve messages in morse code and translate them to and from English.

-The user's needs will be met with two buttons and an LCD display being built with the arduino.
+The user's needs will be met with two input buttons and an LCD display output in an arduino curcuit.
 Then, we will program code to translate from binary and morse code to English, and vice-versa.
-The keyboard input system will be handled by using alternating keys to change and select options, and having the letters being presented in a matrix that allows for the most efficient system.
+This is a very good solution to the problem.
+The arduino is a simple curciut-building hardware that has very detailed references to provide support for beginners in coding.
+The Modern C language is very intuitive, and has a good setup for functions that are very useful in this assignment.

 The feasibility of this solution is as follows: